villaitatti/EL_processer/README.md

-# EL_processer
+# REL_processer

-Entity Linking (EL) processer is a python script that calls the Neural Network created with the code in https://github.com/dalab/end2end_neural_el.
+ResearchSpace Entity Linking (REL) processer is a python script that calls the Neural Network created with the code from here: https://github.com/dalab/end2end_neural_el.

-The core EL code has been downloaded and executed.
 After the training, it opens a server providing data as described in the repository.

-This project takes the html file of the letters in the [Yashiro website](https://collection.itatti.harvard.edu/resource/yashiro:Letters?semanticSearch=N4IgZiBcDaC6A0IBOBTAzgVwDYBcrAF9EATAQx1LRRzSjkVKwEsBzAOwFsU29JQAVKCAAi5UgDoAsqQCeAIxQhEANXwEiIFklIAHABYBlAMYB7HSgMpSSI3vwhBkEWKmyFSkKr7qCQA) and for each of them, the code makes a POST request for having back the list of entities, disambiguated against Wikipedia.

-Each annotation is then manipulated and converted into RDF, which is compliant to the Researchspace (RS) instance where the yashiro letters are stored.
-The RS environment is rensponsible of handling the rendering for the annotations.
+This project takes the html files of projects using the Semantic Digital Publishing functionality of ResearchSpace, makes a POST request for each one against the Wikipedia/Wikidata endpoint to retrieve related entities.
+I encodes the results in RDF usng the same data model as the Semantic Digital Publishing project, including the exact position of the text that is being annotated.
+The ResearchSpace platform is then rensponsible for the handling and rendering of the annotations, which can be further refined and edited by users.